Tsingshan Holding Group

-In 2017 Tsingshan was reported to be the world’s largest producer of ferro-nickel and the second-largest manufacturer of stainless steel.
+In 2017 Tsingshan was reported to be the world's largest producer of ferro-nickel and the second-largest manufacturer of stainless steel.

 Tsingshan was ranked 279th in the Fortune Global 500 for 2021.
 It was described in 2022 as the world's largest nickel producer.

 In early 2022, Tsingshan experienced financial difficulty after shorting the price of nickel, only to see it rise.
-The firm took losses of about USD 1 billion, and later disbanded its internal futures trading team.
+The firm took losses of about US$1 billion, and later disbanded its internal futures trading team.